maximilionus/interform/docs/_sources/guide_basic_usage.rst.txt

     }

 .. note::
-    As you may already noticed, the way of interacting with ``interform`` objects is quite same to dictionaries.
-That's right, ``interform`` provides quick access to the bound dictionary keys and methods.
+    As you may already noticed, the way of interacting with ``serialix`` objects is quite same to dictionaries.
+That's right, ``serialix`` provides quick access to the bound dictionary keys and methods.
 This dictionary contains the parsed from local file keys and values and can be directly accessed through ``.dictionary`` object property:

     .. code:: python